AdamAdham/database-engine/README.md

 **Other Deductions:**

 Not respecting specified method signatures   -5 Not submitting ant, maven or make file     -1 not performing binary search where possible   -3 Using ArrayList instead of vector     -2

+***Release Date**:* February 18th, 2024               ***Submission**:* April 15th, 2024
+***Weight & Marking***
+The course projects are worth 20%.
+Project 1 (this one) is worth 14%.
+No best policy.
+This project’s marking scheme is included in the last page of this document.
+***Team Formation***

+This assignment should be done in **teams of FOUR to SIX (i.e. 4 <= nTeamSize <= 6).** You can make a team **cross-tutorial** and **cross major**.
+If you cannot find a team, still submit the teams form (posted on cms) and a TA will synch you with other students.

+***Team Complaints***

+If a team member is not doing agreed upon work, you can report that by submitting the 2 forms included in this project folder.
+Fill the forms, sign them and hand them to your TA, within 2 days after the project submission deadline.
+After 2 days, we will not accept any team complaints.
+In that  case  individual  evaluation  will  be  conducted  for  the  whole  team  to  determine  the participation of each member.

+***Environment***

+You must use Java to develop this project.
+You can use any IDE of your choice such as Eclipse, IntelliJ, NetBeans, etc…

+***Submissions***

+An announcement will be made later on regarding how to submit.

+***Questions***

+Direct your questions to project 1 topic on piazza: https://piazza.com/guc.edu.eg/spring2024/csen604